 2 teaspoons granulated sugar

-Lightly oil a 6 cup terrine mold or loaf pan.
-Line mold with plastic wrap.
+1. Lightly oil a 1 1/2 quart terrine mold or loaf pan.
+Line the mold with plastic wrap.

-Melt chocolate and butter in a double boiler over barely simmering water, stirring occasionally.
-Remove from heat and cool slightly.
+2. Melt the chocolate and butter in a double boiler over barely simmering water, stirring occasionally.
+Remove from the heat and cool slightly.

-Add 8 egg yolks to cooled chocolate mixture, stirring to combine.
-Sift together confectioners’ sugar and cocoa.
-Stir into the chocolate mixture.
+Add 8 egg yolks to the cooled chocolate mixture, stirring to combine.
+Sift together the confectioners’ sugar and cocoa and stir into the chocolate mixture.

-Pour into terrine mold and cover with plastic wrap.
-Refrigerate 12 hours.
-(Terrine may be prepared up to 3 days in advance.)
+Pour into the terrine mold and cover with plastic wrap.
+Refrigerate for at least 12 hours.
+(Terrine may be prepared up to 2 days in advance.)

 Makes about 2 cups